lmirzaei/spring-ecommerce-tutorial/README.md

 In the first field of the `CategoryService` class we create an instance of the `MongoOperations` interface.
 We're going to use the `updateFirst` and the `updateMulti` methods of this interface for updating a `category` and updating `products` after updating a `category` respectively.

-??????
-Whenever we update a `category`, the `products` which fall into this `category` must also be updated manually because the Spring framework doesn't support cascading updates.
-??????Az rooye noteham edit konam in sentence ro

 We are using Spring's `@Autowired` annotation to wire the `CategoryJpaRepository` and `CategoryRepository` into the `Category` controller.